-Anyone who works regularly with long airless lances is familiar with the problem of spits and splashes.
-These imperfections in the spray pattern increase the longer the spray lance is used.
-The splashes and spits non only spoil your fun while you are at the job, but also provide a poorer finish.
-In the following article we will discuss what you can do about it and how to prevent spatters and splashes when spraying with nozzle extensions thanks to a correct working technique or the use of anti-spit valves.
+Anyone who works regularly with longer Airless lances is familiar with the problem of spits and splashes.
+These imperfections in the spray pattern increase the as longer spray lances are used.
+The splashes and spits not only spoil your fun while you are at the job, but also provide a poorer finish.
+In the following article we will discuss what you can do about it and how to prevent spatters and splashes when spraying with nozzle extensions thanks to a correct working technique and/or the use of an anti-spit valve.

 When do spatters and splashes occur?

-If you use lances and extensions with an airless spray gun, they are screwed onto a gun.
+If you use lances and extensions with an Airless spray gun, they are screwed onto a gun.
 The gun is then used to control the application of paint, ie when and what quantity of paint is pressed through the gun and lance to the nozzle.
 The pistol has a simple locking mechanism that allows two positions: open and closed.
 If you close the gun, no further paint flows into the lance in front of the nozzle.
 When you stop spraying but there is paint left in the lance, this reduces the pressure in the lance and the movement of the paint slows down.
 At some point, the pressure drops so much that it is no longer sufficient to spray the residual paint from the lance to the nozzle.
-So it comes to spits and splashes.
+This is when spits and splashes occur.

 Factors that affect the formation of splashes and spatters:

 The longer the lance, the stronger the formation of spatters.
 With a lance length of 25 cm, the problem occurs less often than with an extension of 180 cm.
 Other factors include the nozzle size and the viscosity of the spray material.